weaveworks/wkp-docs/docs/mccp/templates.md

 ### Resource templates - `spec.resourcetemplates`

 Add the list of objects to be rendered out to the `spec.resourcetemplates` section.
-This will

 ### Parameter metadata - `spec.params`